DIY blogging is an interesting hobby and topic that can be educational for a lot of people.

 Explain what you hope to achieve with your blog, and so on.
 You can include an image of yourself on this page.

 Contact Page: On this page, provide your readers with essential contact information, such as your email, phone number, address, and any other pertinent information required by those who might want to get in touch with you.

 You can also include your social media information on this page with a call to action for readers to connect with you.

 Create a Logo: Your DIY blog also needs a logo to brand it and make it easier for your audience to recognize your blog.

-There are tons of logo creators online, but I am a big fan of this online logo creator.
-Simply sign up on the platform and you can create a free logo for your new blog.
+There are tons of logo creators online, but I am a big fan of these online logo creators.
+Simply sign up on the platform that you prefer and you can create a free logo for your new blog.